Program

 Digital Program

 There will be no printed program for WebSci’24.
-For all updates to the schedule, please check the program here: https://websci2024.lineupr.com/acm-web-science-conference-2024
+For all updates to the schedule, please check the program in our conference app here: https://websci2024.lineupr.com/acm-web-science-conference-2024

 You can save the link to your smartphone home screen for easy access during the conference.